Thinking of getting into property investment in Australia and want to understand how to manage tax on Australian property?

 Understanding the costs and fees

-As an expat landlord, you’ll need to pay certain taxes to the ATO for your rental properties.
-These taxes may vary depending on whether you’re an Australian or foreign resident, which we’ve covered in detail below.
+As an expat landlord, you’ll need to pay certain taxes to the ATO for the net income that you earn from your rental properties – to learn more take a look at the ATO’s Rental Property Guide as that provides a good explanation of what’s involved.
+Regarding the taxes relating to your rental properties, those may vary depending on whether you’re an Australian or foreign resident, which we’ve covered in detail below.
 You’ll also be responsible for maintenance, repairs, and other ongoing costs, especially if you don’t have a tenant at any point.

 Using local services to purchase the right property